 The results of watercolor calligraphy are one of a kind.
 Watercolor allows you to blend colors as you write calligraphy, and the varying levels of gradation are gorgeous.
 It’s difficult to achieve that sort of effect with most calligraphy inks!

 If you enjoy painting with watercolor, you can use a dip pen and watercolor to add accents to your artwork.
 The pointed pen allows you to achieve the precision and consistency that a brush can’t offer.

 I think you’ll be surprised to find that watercolors aren’t that picky when it comes to paper.
 If you can write on a piece of paper with regular calligraphy ink, chances are you can write on it with watercolor calligraphy as well.
 You’ll have great luck using watercolor paper, drawing paper, and even 32# laserjet paper!
 If you use watercolor calligraphy on envelopes, just make sure they are high-quality.

-If something about watercolor calligraphy is stumping you, please feel free to ask in the comments!
-Otherwise, I hope that you enjoyed this re-vamp, and that you have a great weekend.
+If something about watercolor calligraphy is stumping you, please feel free to ask in the comments.
+Otherwise, I hope that you enjoyed this tutorial, and that it inspires you to moisten your watercolor palette and start using it to make stunning calligraphy creations.
 Thanks so much for reading TPK!